Bayes can do magic!

 So the formula kind of tells us "forwards" P(Fire|Smoke) when we know "backwards" P(Smoke|Fire)

-So the "Probability of dangerous Fire when there is Smoke" is 9%
+We can then discover the probability of dangerous Fire when there is Smoke:

 Example: Picnic Day